yichunzhao/entity-validation/README.md

 What difference?

-@@Validated may validate group constraints.
+@Validated may validate group constraints.

 ### Catch a constrain violation exception
 When putting @Valid on the class and method level,